Giannis Antetokounmpo's Success and Achievements in Timeline

 February 22, 2016: First Career Triple-Double

-On February 22, 2016, Antetokounmpo recorded his first career triple-double with 27 points, 12 rebounds, and 10 assists in a win against the Los Angeles Lakers, becoming the youngest Buck to achieve this at 21 years old.
+On February 22, 2016, Giannis Antetokounmpo recorded his first career triple-double with 27 points, 12 rebounds, and 10 assists in a win against the Los Angeles Lakers, becoming the youngest Buck to achieve this feat at 21 years old.

-2016: Led Bucks in Five Major Statistical Categories
+2016: Led Bucks in major statistical categories

 April 3, 2017: Eastern Conference Player of the Month

-April 15, 2017: Playoff Career-High 28 Points
+April 15, 2017: Playoff Career-High

-On April 15, 2017, Antetokounmpo scored a then playoff career-high 28 points in a 97–83 win over the Toronto Raptors in Game 1 of their first-round playoff series.
+On April 15, 2017, Giannis Antetokounmpo scored a then playoff career-high 28 points in a 97–83 win over the Toronto Raptors in Game 1 of their first-round playoff series.

 2017: Most Improved Player Award

-2018: Bucks Began a Period of Sustained Team Success
+2018: Sustained Team Success

 2019: First All-Star Captain Selection